srijak/gitgo/README.md

 // get the current commitHash
 hash, _ := g.GetCurrentCommitHash()  => "mADEupHash"

-// add a new file to the repo. g.WriteFile("filename.1", "contents of the file") g.WriteFile("filename.2", "contents of the file") g.CommitAll("added filename.1,2")
+// add a couple of new files to the repo. g.WriteFile("filename.1", "contents of the file") g.WriteFile("filename.2", "contents of the file") g.CommitAll("added filename.1,2")